-This textbook is an "open textbook" that is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license (CC BY-NC-SA 4.0).
-Anyone can take this work and alter it for their own purposes as long as you: 1) give appropriate credit to me, noting whether or not you have altered the text and 2) license the work under the same license as I have (i.e., CC BY-NC-SA 4.0).
-(If you would like to alter the text but have come across this textbook in PDF format, please do not hesitate to email me vancleam@lcc.edu and I will send you the text in a file format that is easier to manipulate.)
-At Lansing Community College, my place of employment, we have undertaken an initiative to reduce the cost of textbooks.
+This textbook is an "open textbook" that is licensed under the Creative Commons Attribution 4.0 license (CC BY 4.0).
+Anyone can take this work and alter it for their own purposes as long as they give appropriate credit to me, noting whether or not you have altered the text.
+(If you would like to alter the text but have come across this textbook in PDF format, please do not hesitate to email me at vancleam@lcc.edu and I will send you the text in a file format that is At Lansing Community College, my place of easier to manipulate.) employment, we have undertaken an initiative to reduce the cost of textbooks.
 I see this as an issue of access to education and even an issue of justice.
 Some studies have shown that without access to the textbook, a student's performance in the class will suffer.
 Many students lack access to a textbook simply because they do not buy it in the first place since there are more pressing things to pay for (rent, food, child care, etc.) and because the cost of some textbooks is prohibitive.
 Moreover, both professors and students are beholden to publishers who profit from selling textbooks (professors, because the content of the course is set by the author of the textbook, and perhaps market forces, rather than by the professor herself; students, because they must buy the newest editions of increasingly expensive textbooks).
 If education is necessary for securing certain basic human rights (as philosophers like Martha Nussbaum have argued), then lack of access to education is itself an issue of justice.
 Providing high quality, low-cost textbooks is one, small part of making higher education more affordable and thus more equitable and just.
 This open textbook is a contribution towards that end.